Lamoral, Count of Egmont: Biography

 Soon thereafter, the 'Beeldenstorm' started, the massive iconoclasm of Catholic churches in the Netherlands, and resistance against the Spanish rule in the Netherlands increased.
 As a devout Catholic, Egmont deplored the iconoclasm, and remained faithful to the Spanish king.
+Nevertheless, he and Horn opposed the Inquisition which angered Philip.

 After Philip II sent the Duke of Alba to the Netherlands, William of Orange decided to flee Brussels.
 Having always declined to do anything that smacked of lèse majesté, Egmont refused to heed Orange's warning; thus he and Horn decided to stay in the city.
 Upon arrival, Alba almost immediately had the counts of Egmont and Horn arrested on charges of heresy, and imprisoned them in a castle in Ghent, prompting Egmont's wife and their eleven surviving children (from the thirteen they had together) to seek refuge in a convent.
 Pleas for amnesty came to the Spanish king from throughout Europe, including from many reigning sovereigns, the Order of the Golden Fleece (both being knights of the Order, and thereby theoretically immune from trial by any but their peers of the Order), and the king's kinsman the Emperor Maximilian II, all to no avail.